Martina Trevisan: 2020: Grand Slam debut & first quarterfinal in singles

-2021-22: First major SF & WTA title, top 30
+2021–22: Major semifinal & WTA Tour title, top 30

 In 2021, she was a quarterfinalist also at the Australian Open, in doubles partnering Aleksandra Krunić.

 In 2022, she won her maiden title in Rabat defeating Claire Liu who was also a first-time WTA finalist.
-As a result she reached the top 60 at world No. 59 on 23 May 2022.
+As a result, she reached the top 60 at world No. 59 on 23 May 2022.

-Trevisan continued her run of form by reaching her first Grand Slam semifinal at the French Open, defeating Harriet Dart, Magda Linette, Daria Saville, Aliaksandra Sasnovich, and 17th seed Leylah Fernandez, extending her winning streak to 10 matches before losing to Coco Gauff in the semifinals.
+Trevisan continued her run of form by reaching her first major semifinal at the French Open, defeating Harriet Dart, Magda Linette, Daria Saville, Aliaksandra Sasnovich, and 17th seed Leylah Fernandez, extending her winning streak to 10 matches before losing to Coco Gauff in the semifinals.
 She became the third Italian woman to reach the Roland Garros semifinals in the Open era, following 2010 champion Francesca Schiavone and 2012 finalist Sara Errani.

 In July, she reached quarterfinals of the Budapest Grand Prix, in which she lost to Anna Bondár, in straight sets.

+2023: Two WTA 1000 quarterfinals and top 20

+Seeded 23rd at the Indian Wells Open and having received a bye, she reached the third round for the first time in her career with a win over Madison Brengle.
+At the Miami Open, she went even further, reaching the quarterfinals, the first Italian to get this far in the singles draw at the tournament in a decade, defeating Nao Hibino, Claire Liu and 24th seed Jeļena Ostapenko.
+She was also the sixth Italian overall to feature in the quarterfinals in Miami.
+As a result, she made her top 20 debut.

+At the Guadalajara Open, she defeated top-seeded Ons Jabeur to reach her second WTA 1000 quarterfinal of the season.
+Trevisan became the first Italian to make multiple quarterfinals at the WTA 1000-level during the same season since Flavia Pennetta, Roberta Vinci and Sara Errani did so in 2015.